Combine your passionsMA in Marine Science and Master of Public Policy

 In year one, students will take first year MPP courses or first year Marine Science.
 In year two, courses will be taken in the other program.
 Year three will have mixed policy and marine science courses.
 If pursued separately, the two degrees would take 4 years.

-Allows you to obtain two degrees in three years
+- Allow you to obtain two degrees in three years

-Provides tools to analyze present-day environmental issues with a policy lens
+- Provide tools to analyze present-day environmental issues with a policy lens

-Experienced faculty spanning from biologists to lawyers
+- Provide experienced faculty spanning from biologists to lawyers

 Graduating seniors and mid-career applicants:

 Applicants seeking admission to the JU MPP-Marine Science (MA) dual degree program must be admitted to both the JU MPP program and meet its admission requirements and the JU MSC program and meet its admission requirements.

 All current MA-MSC students who wish to pursue the dual MPP-MA program must apply to and be admitted to the MPP program through thePublic Policy Institute at Jacksonville University in addition to being accepted into the MA-MSC program through the College of Arts and Sciences.
 See Graduate Admission Requirements for the MPP program.

 All current MPP students who wish to pursue the dual MPP-MA-MSC program must apply to and be admitted to the MA/MSC program through the College of Arts and Sciences in addition to being accepted into Jacksonville University's MPP program through the Public Policy Institute.
 See Admission Requirements for the MA/MSC program.